hbabuka/single-elimination-bracket/README.md

 * [**Live demo**](https://hbabuka.github.io/single-elimination-bracket/) deployed to GitHub Pages:

 <details>
-    <summary>*Note: if you don't have a Figma account, don't forget to use the menu in the top left corner to navigate to different pages of the file*</summary>
+    <summary style="color: #F9F9F9"><em>Note: if you don't have a Figma account, don't forget to use the menu in the top left corner to navigate to different pages of the file*</em></summary>
 <img width="222" alt="Screenshot 2022-09-18 at 22 55 14" src="https://user-images.githubusercontent.com/53868474/190927888-02597249-207f-4c90-bda4-c843f7d8ada5.png">
 </details>